JustHelixia/mkdocs/docs/endurain.md

 	- Authorization token: Your authorization token which will change every six hours (please keep this confidential)
 	- Your Refresh token: The token you will use to get a new authorization token (please keep this confidential)
 	- Rate limits: Your current rate limit
 	- Authorization Callback Domain: When building your app, change “Authorization Callback Domain” to localhost or any domain.
-When taking your app live, change “Authorization Callback Domain” to a real domain.
+When taking your app live, change “Authorization Callback Domain” to a real domain

 ### Testing your API